superblaubeere27/kinterval-tree/README.md

 It has the basic functionality one would expect from an interval-tree: insertion, deletion, and overlap query.

-IntervalSetTree is a modification of IntervalTree which handles Intervals with the same start and end coordinates, but which differ in some other way, for example, a unique name field.
-Rather than contain a single Interval, a Node in an IntervalSetTree contains a Set of Intervals, all with the same coordinates.
-The functionality is otherwise the same, except that many methods will return an Iterator<? extends Interval> rather than an Optional<? extends Interval> since multiple values can be returned.

 ## Why write this?

 The short story is that I needed a data structure to represent a collection of gene annotations in the manner that the IntervalSetTree does.
 I don't know of any implementation online that does this.
-The simpler IntervalTree is included with the hope that others may find it helpful, since it
+The simpler `IntervalTree` is included with the hope that others may find it helpful, since it

 1. is documented